bleunguts/bleunguts/portfolio2023.md

 This feature exposed key inputs of the capital calculator for capital calc batch runs to the end user

-- Implemented the Hedge Verification MI screen that exposed credit spread hedges, credit quality per netting set (key model inputs to the capital calculator).
+- Implemented Hedge Verification MI screen exposing key inputs of the capital calculator such as credit spread hedges, credit quality per netting set.
 (React, Backend C#)
 - Involved understanding and execution of capital calc workflows for testing, analysing valuation snapshot cache service for correct calc input parameters for the COM interop quant capital calculator
 - Implemented the sourcing of published reference data (credit quality, region) in the backend and conducted thorough user acceptance testing simulating trader usage of the UI to assign and publish credit quality, region to cpty for the valuation batch and the analytics to process (Backend C#, SQL)